Anirudh-1805/Chest_X-Ray_MultiLabel_Classifier/README.md

 ---

-P.S.
+**P.S.**
-The code and assignments in this repository were developed as part of the AI for Medical Diagnosis course on Coursera.
+The code files in this repository were developed as part of the AI for Medical Diagnosis course on Coursera.
 All work was implemented and tested using the course’s provided backend environment.